Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.wrong-resolution`: 'Resolution of metering data is incorrect'
 - `opp.error.business.timestamp-of-hourly-resolution-wrong-format`: 'Timestamp of hourly resolution can have the following format: yyyy-MM-ddTHH:00:00Z'
 - `opp.error.business.timestamp-of-quarterly-resolution-wrong-format`: 'Timestamp of quarterly resolution can have the following format: yyyy-MM-ddTHH:00:00Z, yyyy-MM-ddTHH:15:00Z, yyyy-MM-ddTHH:30:00Z,yyyy-MM-ddTHH:45:00Z'
+- `opp.error.business.timestamp-of-daily-resolution-wrong-format`: 'Timestamp of daily resolution can have the following format: yyyy-MM-ddTHH:07:00Z or yyyy-MM-ddTHH:00:00Z based on the selected commodity type'

 ## /meter